bgroenks96/2DX-GL/README.md

 ###The 2DX Project - _Open Source 2D Java Graphics Library_

+The 2DX Project aims to provide powerful, versatile, and felxible tools for 2D graphics programming in Java.

 **2DX-GL (Advanced 2-dimensional Graphics Library)**

-Extends the Java2D (AWT/Swing) API by adding more high-level functionality for rendering 2D geometry, UIs, effects, animations and physics.
-Also aims to provide utility methods for geometric math and general functionality.
+A standalone, dependency free library that extends the Java2D AWT API by adding more high-level functionality for rendering 2D geometry, effects, animations, physics, and general utilities.

 **Snap2D**

 A 2D Java game engine built on 2DX-GL.
 Snap2D utilizes and extends the 2DX-GL API by re-applying its functionality and providing its own infrastructure for game development.
-Snap2D aims to squeeze the best quality and performance through manipulation of the Java standard libraries.
+Snap2D aims to provide high performance 2D graphics rendering as well as a wide range of facilities for building games in Java.

 Notable features: